--s

-Bandwidth reservation in MB/s

-Stream IDs (when -v is also specified)

-For more information about the output format, see the

-grioqos(1M) man page.

-Displays a per-stream I/O service time histogram for

-all buckets.
+-R intervals

--T buckets Displays a per-stream I/O service time histogram for the specified buckets.
+• Bandwidth reservation in MB/s • Stream IDs (when -v is also specified) For more information about the output format, see the grioqos(1M) man page.
+Displays a per-stream I/O service time histogram for all buckets.
+Displays a per-stream I/O service time histogram for the specified buckets .
 You can display a ranges of values.
-For example, the following would cause the values of 11 histogram buckets to be displayed:
+For example, the following would cause the values of 11 histogram buckets to be displayed: -T 0,1,2,3,20-25,52 Display verbose output (used with $-s$).
+Specifies the ID of an active GRIO stream.
+Specifies a path that identifies a mounted GRIO-managed filesystem.
+Specifies the length of time in seconds that grioqos should sleep before retrieving each new set of statistics.
+Specifies the total number of samples to be retrieved. out any arguments, it prints a usage message by default.

--T 0,1,2,3,20-25,52

-Display verbose output (used with -s). -v

-Specifies the ID of an active GRIO stream. streamID

-fs Specifies a path that identifies a mounted

-GRIO-managed filesystem.

-delay Specifies the length of time in seconds that griogos

-should sleep before retrieving each new set of statistics.

-count Specifies the total number of samples to be retrieved.

-If you specify griogos without any arguments, it prints a usage message by default.

-To terminate griogos, press Ctrl-C on Windows or send a SIGINT on other platforms.
+To terminate grioqos, press $\mbox{Ctrl-C}$ on Windows or send a SIGINT on other platforms.